 There is a wonderful spa with eight treatment rooms.
 There are a range of treatments available including massages, facials and foot reflexology.

+There are 96 rooms and suites at Aliya Resort & Spa.
+Each is spacious and minimal in design.
 All rooms have a TV, air conditioning, tea and coffee making facilities and a safe.

 Location & Directions

 Sigiriya, Sri Lanka